owliehq/neatsio/docs/1.x.x/getting-started/first-steps.md

 })
 ```

-Then, start your app :
+## Calls to the API

+Start your app:

 ```sh
 $ node app.js